jamesbaker1901/vim-go-ide/README.md

 ```

 #### python nvim packages
 We'll need these for additional coc plugins later.
 If you use [pyenv](https://github.com/pyenv/pyenv) or something similar then you may not want to use the system python for this.
-I personally don't write much python code (and when I do, I used a container to avoid path and env issues) so I went this route.
+I personally don't write much python code (and when I do, I use a container to avoid path and env issues) so I went this route.
 In any case, neovim and coc need to be able to find a python executable that can import pynvim.
 ```
 curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
 python2 get-pip.py